2010 Asia JusticeMakers Fellow, Indonesia

 Locating the Problem

 Although a lot of her work was with drug users, Ajeng realized this terrible phenomenon was not specific to drug users, but rather common to the poor throughout Indonesia.
 During her tenure as a legal advisor, she also coordinated the summer internship program at LBH Masyarakat, which enlisted the support of over 22 interns from around the world.
 She organized activities ranging from discussions with government institutions and NGOs, internal educational sessions, community legal empowerment events and case advocacy.
-This foray into the inner workings of LBH Masyarakat enlightened her to the greater challenges facing the indigent accused and the legal aid sector in Indonesia.
+This foray into the inner workings of LBH Masyarakat woke her up to the greater challenges facing the indigent accused and the legal aid sector in Indonesia.
 She witnessed firsthand the disparity in legal access and education between the classes of society.

-Ajeng is using her $5,000 JusticeMakers Fellowship to ensure that detainees exercise the right to legal counsel extended to them by Indonesia’s constitution.
+Ajeng seeks to ensure that detainees exercise the right to legal counsel extended to them by Indonesia’s constitution.
 By establishing a partnership with a major detention centre in Jakarta, she will conduct a needs assessment to evaluate the actual condition of the accused, the legal problems they face, and the likelihood of successfully defending their cases.
 Accordingly, she will design educational tools to carry out a regular series of legal training and human rights educational sessions, and enlist a team of lawyers, law professors, paralegals and law students to conduct these events.
 While it is critical to inform the detainees of their rights, Ajeng also believes it is essential to motivate them to exercise these protections.
 Thus she has recruited psychologists to complement the panel of legal stakeholders during the sessions.
 She will also institutionalize legal advising skills by training a select group of convicted detainees to continue the educational sessions and assist the prison warden in providing legal services.